KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 ### An Introduction to Jumblr

-Our Jumblr technology solves these issues through a two-layered approach, relying on connected technologies in the Komodo ecosystem—BarterDEX, our native Komodo coin (KMD), and the upstream Zcash parameters.
+Our Jumblr technology solves these issues through a two-layered approach, relying on connected technologies in the Komodo ecosystem—AtomicDEX, our native Komodo coin (KMD), and the upstream Zcash parameters.
 The Jumblr process is managed locally on the user’s machine and requires no third parties, human coordination, or other mixing services.

 ### A Brief Explanation of the Two Foundational Technologies